-Indeed safety is my number one priority.
+Indeed, safety is my number one priority.
 I perform pre-flight safety briefings, and make sure the cabin crew carry out the appropriate safety measures while on board.
 Thinking back to my first day, of course I was nervous.
 It is a big responsibility, doing what we do.
 And in my time at British Airways, that responsibility has only increased.
-Although sometimes, it can still take a while to get my head around all the jargon.
-I remember once the captain coming into the pre-flight briefing room talking about cling-ons.
-And I couldn't for the life of me figure out what Star Trek had to do with anything.
-I never asked what it was, because it was one of those things I felt like I should know.
-I later found out the term was a reference to the people we take on trips.
-I guess you learn something new every day!

 It’s the little things that can have the biggest impact.”

-One of the highlights of my time at British Airways was taking my uncle to the BA Discover Day, where we put lots of aircraft out on display.
+One of the highlights of my time was taking my uncle to the British Airways Discover Day, where we put lots of aircraft out on display.
 He absolutely loved it.
 We also took part in a Guinness World Record for the biggest safety demo, which was fun.